ariolajohncarlo/spss/README.md

 # SOLAR POWER SPECIFICATION SYSTEM

+### Version 0.4.0
+* Improved interface for Create Component
+* Updated links on indexes into buttons
+* Disabled routes for PackageComponent
+* Added functionality for Adding Components to package
+* Added user types on navbar

 ### Version 0.3.1
 * Improved Interface for New and Edit for Suppliers
 * Added instructions in seed file.